hinto-janai/malvarma/src/cold_wallet/create_the_view_wallet.md

 ---

-Stepping away from the cold computer - we're now switching over to your `view-only` computer (maybe the computer you're using to read this guide?)
+Stepping away from the cold device - we're now switching over to your `view-only` device (maybe the computer you're using to read this guide?)

 Plug in your data transfer medium of choice, import the `view-only` wallet files.